 If you are out of the office but your mind is in the office, can you truly relax?
 All you’ve done is waste your vacation days.
 Here is how you can give your brain a rest on vacation, and it’s so, SO simple.

 Before you record your out of office voicemail (which takes at least six attempts, haha) and compose your eloquent out of office message, do a brain dump of all the things you need to do next when you’re back in the office.

 Do a brain dump

 This brain dump list does not – and should not be – organized.
-Write it down in your planner (my favorite is this daily planner), in an excel sheet, in the notes app on your iPhone.
+Write it down in your planner (my favorite is this $12 daily planner in a Levenger Circa notebook), in an excel sheet, in the notes app on your iPhone.
 It doesn’t matter.
 What does matter is you get all of the things you want to do next, in one list, that you can review the day you are back from vacation.

 - What are things you wished you’d completed today?